Pilonidal disease in children

 • Pilonidal abscess, where, if pilonidal sinuses and underlying cyst go untreated, more hair and particles can move into the affected area and cause infections.
 Abscesses can be very painful and require intensive treatment.
 Many kids experience multiple abscesses with flare ups over several months.

-What are the signs and symptoms of Pilonidal Disease?
+What are the signs and symptoms of pilonidal disease in children?

 • Tailbone pain when sitting or standing